undeMalum/portfolio/content/posts/biosignals/index.md

 +++
 title = "Decoding Biosignals.
-EUNICE." date = "2025-04-16T21:44:31+02:00"
+EUNICE" date = "2025-04-16T21:44:31+02:00"
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
 author = "Mateusz Konat"